devplanet-dp/my_avatar/README.md

 In this tutorial, you built a Pipeline for Android development workflows using  **fastlane**.
 It adds value to your regular Android development workflow by saving hours that you have spent on building, testing, and releasing apps.
 You can make your automation task more advanced and suited for your exact needs when you become comfortable with it.

 If you are interested in other ways to handle this and get more ideas, check out  [official documentation](https://fastlane.tools/).
-Hopefully, you got an idea of how you could automate your next iOS project.
+Hopefully, you got an idea of how you could automate your next Android project.

 [Runway](https://www.runway.team/features)  has brought the automation process of mobile app development to the next level.
 It is designed to work as an integration layer across all the team’s tools.
 This brings more value to you rather than seeing all of them in Terminal.
 How if you can schedule an automatic release?.
 Yes, it is achievable with Runway.
 There are many advanced features with  **Runway**  where you can thinking to switch from  **Fastlane**  such as visualizing and sharing the release progress with your team members, scheduling a release, handling App Store Connect and Google Play Console in one place, and many more.
 Every team member can see exactly where they are in the release cycle and what still needs to be done.
 Finally  **Runway**  is a tool that is worth trying with your mobile development.